Coolczycki/Java_snakeGame/README.md

 Tried deploying it via .jnlp but sadly could not get it to work.

-To play the game simply clone repo and lunch via MyGame.jar
+To play the game simply clone repo and lunch via MyGame.jar which is located in /src/